trdroid/Scala-Examples/Futures/README.md

 # Futures

-A *Future* is a handle to an asynchronous result.
+A *Future* is a handle to an asynchronous result of a function.
+Once a function completes it contains the result of the function.

+**Asynchronosity**

 A *Future* allows processing the result of a function without waiting for the result in the current thread.
 It is a placeholder for a function result which will be available at some point in the future.

 **Read-only**